For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 Whether it's taking a daily ritual from expected to extraordinary or discovering the wonderment and beauty of anew travel destination, J.R.
 McCabe elevates the everyday with timeless taste and comfortable confidence.

 I learned the art of the handwritten note from my French grandmother.
 She always had a petite stack of sweet letters near her.
-They would be placed on her writing desk, or if newly arrived, sit on the end table near her favorite chair, along with her vintage gold letter opener.
+They would be placed on her writing desk, or if newly arrived, sit on the end table near her favorite chair along with her vintage letter opener.
 If she found them particularly enjoyable they would make a second appearance the next day alongside her breakfast ritual of tea and poached eggs.
 In any given week, on any given day, she would be corresponding with one of her sisters or an old friend, or even me.
-I can remember spending all weekend with my Mémère, who lived ten minutes away, and no later than Wednesday I would receive a letter in the mail from her.
+I can remember spending all weekend with my Mémère, who lived ten minutes away, and no later than Wednesday I would receive a letter from her in the mail.
 Those letters were my first impression of meaningful moments.

 When I reached my teens my Mémère officially taught me her signature style of how to craft pleasant and lovely notes.
 For the first time ever, I am sharing her secrets.
 Ladies and gentleman, may I present, the art of letter writing by Solange Brochu Cote.

 The next few sentences should relay a heartfelt impression you have about the person, words that express why you are grateful for the connection.
-Phrases like, “I have enjoyed getting to know you, you are such a kind and positive person,” “Your humor and fortitude amaze me, and give me such strength to get through this challenging time,” “You have an incredible way of making people feel so at home, and it is a trait that I grateful for and admire.”
-This portion should be so lovely it makes the recipient instinctively put their hand on their heart in receiving such lovely words.
+Phrases like: “I have enjoyed getting to know you, you are such a kind and positive person”; “Your humor and fortitude amaze me, and give me such strength to get through this challenging time”; “You have an incredible way of making people feel at home, a trait that I am grateful for and admire.”
+This portion should be so lovely that it makes the recipient instinctively put her hand on her heart in reading such wonderful words.

 Continuing the Conversation